 located on your system.

-As of MySQL 5.1.20, there are several mysqld_safe options for controlling the destination of these messages:
+There are several mysqld_safe options for controlling the destination of these messages:

 Write error messages to the named error file.